 Support for QUIC and HTTP/3

-Support for QUIC and HTTP/3 protocols is available since 1.25.0.
-Also, since 1.25.0, the QUIC and HTTP/3 support is available in Linux binary packages.
+Support for QUIC and HTTP/3 protocols is available since 1.25.0, it is included in Linux binary packages.
+Please refer to the ngx_http_v3_module documentation.

 Building from sources